 For the last couple of years, Bask Bank (internet division of Texas Capital Bank) offered only one savings account, the Bask Mileage Savings Account, which earned a single American Airlines AAdvantage® mile for every dollar saved annually.
 In October 2021, the Bask Interest Savings Account was launched with a 0.60% APY, but could only be opened by existing Bask Mileage Savings Account holders.
 In January 2022, the Bask Interest Savings Account was made available to new customers on a nationwide basis.

 The nationally available Bask Interest Savings Account earned 0.70% APY on all balances in January, with 10 bps added in the beginning of April and an additional 45 bps added in May.
-Since mid-June, the Bank Interest Savings Account has added a total of 77 bps.
+Since mid-June, there have been eight rate increases (including the 55 bps added this week), adding a total of 235 bps.

 How can I fund my account?

 You have several options to fund your account:

 - You can initiate a transfer from the Bask Bank website or mobile app.
 This will process as an ACH that withdraws money from your account at another bank and deposits it to your Bask Bank account.

 - You can deposit a check using the Mobile Deposit feature of our mobile app.
 The check must be made payable to you and must be properly endorsed.

 - You can initiate a Wire Transfer from your account at another bank.

 What are my online transfer limits?